ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/05-heaps.md

 Elements (or jobs) can be inserted into the heap using their priority as the ordering key, and the operation `removeMin` can be used whenever the next highest-priority element should be processed.
 Priority queues, and therefore heaps, are widely used in algorithms, particularly in graph problems such as finding the [shortest path]{.term} and computing a [minimum spanning tree]{.term}.

+Trees are also used for prioritising jobs
+(using binary heaps, see @sec:heaps:binary-heaps), and organising the information needed to drive data compression algorithms (using Huffman coding).

 To implement priority queues efficiently, we use a data structure called a heap.
 The central idea is to organize the data so that the element with the highest priority is always located at the root of the structure.
 A heap stores elements in a tree structure, but not every tree qualifies as a heap.